icanbwell/bwell-sdk-example/bwell-kotlin-android/README.md

 -> one of the fragments in mobile_navigation.xml is selected at a time -> when layout/fragment_data_connections.xml is selected -> -> Includes the RecyclerView rv_suggested_data_connections

+## Summary

+### Default Configuration (Recommended for Testing)
+- The app works immediately without any Firebase setup
+- Push notifications are disabled by default
+- No `google-services.json` file required
+- No sensitive credentials exposed in public repository

+### With Push Notifications (Optional)
+- Requires Firebase project setup
+- Requires `google-services.json` configuration file
+- Follow the "Optional: Firebase Push Notifications Setup" section above
+- Uncomment Firebase-related code in multiple files

+This approach ensures the sample app can be run immediately while keeping sensitive configuration optional and secure.